 Guidelines have been set for many health issues.
 Experts are able to devote a considerable amount of time to a particular question (far more than an individual physician could ever hope to achieve), thus the benefit of many experts’ in-depth knowledge on many different questions is now available to individual families and physicians.
 A subcommittee […]

-Related concepts: Acute bacterial sinusitis, Chronic bacterial sinusitis, Subacute bacterial sinusitis Introduction to sinusitis: That runny nose and cough just won’t go away… Perhaps your child has a sinus infection.
+Introduction to sinusitis: That runny nose and cough just won’t go away… Perhaps your child has a sinus infection.
 Sinusitis is a common problem in children.
-Nevertheless, it is often over-diagnosed in children with green runny noses, and missed in children who really have […]
+Nevertheless, it is often over-diagnosed in children with green runny noses, and missed in children who really have a sinus infection!

 Dear Dr. Greene, I read on the vaccine Internet site that you should not vaccinate for MMR (measles-mumps-rubella) if your child has an egg allergy.
 I found out that my 17-month baby girl gets a rash from egg whites.
 What kind of problems can occur when she receives the MMR vaccine?
 Should she not have it?
 Is there an alternative?
 Thanks for your time.

-Introduction: Your home calms at night, the children are tucked into bed – but then loud coughing replaces the silence.
+Introduction to cough: Your home calms at night, the children are tucked into bed – but then loud coughing replaces the silence.
 It’s impressive that a body so small can cough so loud.
-What is a cough?
+What is it?
 Coughing is an important part of the body’s defense system.
-It forcefully propels unwanted invaders up and out of the […]
+It forcefully propels unwanted invaders up and out of […]

 Medscape Pediatrics, a leading source of medical information for physicians (if not the leading source of info for physicians), has released the Medscape Top 10 for in 2011 – this year’s 10 most important articles, chosen by being the most read articles of the year. ***Spoiler Alert*** This is tremendous news for WhiteOut, our campaign […]